 Lulama Sihlabeni, director of eKhaya eKasi Art & Education Centre, stands in front of this multi-purpose community centre in Khayelitsha.

-The view from the rooftop of eKhaya eKasi Art & Education Centre where I first visited in December 2012. eKhaya eKasi is located in a residential area and means ‘home in the hood’ in isiXhosa, the predominant language in this Khayelitsha Township.
-The neighbourhood has modest brick houses and informal dwellings also known as shacks.
+The view from the rooftop of eKhaya eKasi Art & Education Centre where I first visited in December 2012. eKhaya eKasi imeans ‘home in the hood’ in isiXhosa, the predominant language in this Cape Town Township.
+The neighbourhood has modest brick houses and informal dwellings.
 The informal homes are made of corrugated metal, tin and wood and residents share a communal water source and toilets.
-This Township was established during the apartheid era in 1985 and is Cape Town’s largest with over 1 million people.
+This Township was established during the apartheid era in 1985 and is Cape Town’s largest.

-Women at eKhaya eKasi make bracelets for a Cape Town business.
+Women at eKhaya eKasi make bracelets for Cape Town businesses.
 Programs that address unemployment, illiteracy, poverty, health and HIV/AIDS are offered.
 The skills development programs teach women, mostly mothers and grandmothers, arts, crafts and entrepreneurship.
 There is an on-site art boutique where participants sell their work to the tourists that visit.
-Sales provide revenue to the centre so the programs may continue as well as offers an opportunity for the women to generate an income so they may provide for their families.
+Sales provide revenue to the centre so the programs may continue as well as offers an opportunity for the women to generate an income so they may provide for themselves and their loved ones.
 Women are often the sole providers and caregivers in the Township and face challenges such as high unemployment rates, alcoholism and domestic abuse.
-The centre also acts as a haven for residents and gives them a chance to socialize.

 eKhaya eKasi provides space for social services and community meetings.
 Women in the skills development program serve soup to residents for the Meals on Wheels program.
-The Elders seated in the photo meet to discuss their burial society.
+The Elders seated in the photo met to discuss their burial society.
 Burial societies are designed to help ease the costs of a funeral by operating on a monthly contribution.
-The estimate is that two thirds of households in townships participate.
+The estimate is that two-thirds of households in townships participate.
 The ability to give their family a dignified burial is a significant cultural event.

-Veliswa Wowo, a married mother of 4 and founding member of The Heart of a Woman Project in South Africa photographs live chickens in Khayelitsha.
-Inspired by the model of education and empowerment through the arts, Andrea Rees founded The Heart of a Woman Project, a development initiative that partners with non-profit organizations focused on women’s empowerment and skills development.
-The goal is to educate women impacted by poverty in mobile photography, technology and social media using donated previously owned iPhones.
-It aims to empower women to have a voice, access to Internet, a creative outlet and sustainable income through the sales of photographic products.
-The pilot project and program began at eKhaya eKasi in November 2013 with 9 participants over an 11-day workshop.
-Participants received 200 postcards of their own image taken in Khayelitsha to sell in the on-site boutique and through partners in tourism.
+Veliswa Wowo, a married mother of 4 and founding member of The Heart of a Woman Project in South Africa, photographs live chickens in Khayelitsha.
+Inspired by the model of education and empowerment through the arts, Andrea Rees founded The Heart of a Woman Project, a development initiative that partners with non-profit organizations focused on women’s empowerment, poverty alleviation and skills development.
+The goal is to educate women in mobile photography and social media using donated previously owned iPhones.
+It aims to empower women to have a voice, access to the Internet, a creative outlet and an opportunity to earn income through the sales of photographic products and photo-based campaigns.
+The program began at eKhaya eKasi in November 2013 with 9 participants over an 11-day workshop.

 Yolanda Nkatula, a married mother of 2 pauses to photograph a ‘Stop Woman Abuse’ mural on Walter Sisulu Road in Khayelitsha.
 Many of the fences are painted with street art and showcase anything from advertising a local business to addressing social issues.